romcal/romcal-api/README.md

 - `group=[string]`: Calendar dates can be grouped by various criteria upon invocation like so: `days`, `months`, `days-by-month`, `weeks-by-month`, `cycles`, `types`, `liturgical-seasons`, `liturgical-colors`, `psalter-weeks`.

-When using this parameter, romcal-api output first an `Object` where keys represent the grouped data.
+When using this parameter, the `celebrations` property will be an `Object` where keys represent the grouped data.
 If the criteria aren't recognized, romcap-api will return an error (`422 UNPROCESSABLE ENTRY`).

 ### <a name="getVersion"></a> Get the API version